 Can you file the IRS Form 1023 yourself?
 Yes, you can, and more importantly, you should.
 This site exists to show exactly how.
 It's a complete, free resource for understanding and filing the IRS Form 1023, the official application for recognition of tax exemption under section 501c3 501(c)(3).
-It's also the original and definitive source that every other "nonprofit help site" has shamefully copied and twisted as their own.
+It is the original and definitive source that every other "nonprofit help site" is built upon.

-Here you'll find practical, page-by-page Form 1023 instructions for starting a charitable nonprofit organization, including Private Foundations.
+Exempt Nexus covers the nonprofit formation in detail, page-by-page Form 1023 instructions for starting a nonprofit organization, including Private Foundations.
 Each section explains the IRS requirements in plain English and includes real examples, sample documents, and successful application references.
 This site also provides in-depth guidance on starting a 501c3 501(c)(3) church or religious ministry and how to navigate the process confidently.

 The new online IRS Form 1023 system is covered line by line, with clear explanations for each question, every section, and every common mistake.
 You can file your completed 501c3 501(c)(3) application directly on pay.gov and move one step closer to official tax-exempt status.